-27 A soil survey by the Natural Resource Conservation Service (NRCS) shows there are six out of
+A soil survey by the Natural Resource Conservation Service (NRCS) shows there are six out of the eight possible general classifications (Classes I through Class VIII) occurring in the reservoir area.

-29 area.
 The erosion hazards and limitations for use increase as the class number increases.
-Class I

-- 30 has few limitations, whereas Class VIII has many.
-The soil class data for project lands is - provided in Table 4.1.
-This data is compiled by the NRCS and is a standard component of - natural resources inventories on USACE lands.
-This, and other inventory data, is recorded in the USACE Operations and Maintenance Business Information Link (OMBIL). - 33 - 34 35
+Class I has few limitations, whereas Class VIII has many.
+The soil class data for project lands is provided in Table 4.1.
+This data is compiled by the NRCS and is a standard component of natural resources inventories on USACE lands.
+This, and other inventory data, is recorded in the USACE Operations and Maintenance Business Information Link (OMBIL).